Radiologic Technologist & X-Ray Technician Schools

 - If you choose to pursue a specialty in radiologic technology (anything other than radiography), then you will have to undergo additional formal training at some point.
 For instance, you become a CT tech by completing another six-month program after getting your associate degree.
 You become an MRI tech by training for an additional 12 to 18 months after finishing your associate degree.
 Other programs range in between.

 Classes that are required for x-ray techs include:

 - Anatomy and physiology

 - Radiographic pathology

 Cost of Training

 Training costs vary significantly depending on the type of credential you pursue, the institution you attend, and whether you qualify as an in-district or out-of-district student.
-Generally speaking, it costs anywhere from $2,500 to $30,000 to become an x-ray tech or radiologic technologist.
+According to the U.S. Department of Education College Affordability and Transparency List, between 2020 and 2021 it cost anywhere from $19,750 to $39,848 to become a radiologic technologist or MRI technician.
 That includes tuition, fees, and books as well as additional expenses like scrubs, CPR certification, and a criminal background check.

 Advancement Opportunities for Radiologic Technologists

 Radiographers represent the majority of workers in the field.
 However, many radiologic technologists do attain multiple skills so that they can work in one of the other specialties such as CT, MRI, or nuclear medicine.